vlandham/unix_intro/unix.markdown

 ## U14: The art of typing less to do more [U14]

-Saving keystrokes may not seem important, but the longer that you spend typing in a terminal window, the happier you will be if you can reduce the time you spend at the keyboard.
-Especially, as prolonged typing is not good for your body.
+Saving keystrokes may not seem important, but the longer that you spend typing in a terminal window, the happier you will be if you can reduce the time you spend repeating the same or similar commands.

 So the best Unix tip to learn early on is that you can [tab complete][] the names of files and programs on most Unix systems.
 Type enough letters that uniquely identify the name of a file, directory or program and press tab...Unix will do the rest.

-E.g. if you type 'tou' and then press tab, Unix will autocomplete the word to touch (which we will learn more about in a minute).
+For example, if you type 'tou' and then press tab, Unix will **autocomplete** the word to `touch` (which we will learn more about in a minute).
 In this case, tab completion will occur because there are no other Unix commands that start with 'tou'.
 If pressing tab doesn't do anything, then you have not have typed enough unique characters.
-In this case pressing tab _twice_ will show you all possible completions.
-This trick can save you a LOT of typing...if you don't use tab-completion then you must be a masochist.
+In this case **pressing tab twice** will show you all possible completions.
+This trick can save you a LOT of typing.

 #### Task U14.1 [U14.1]
-Navigate to your home directory, and then use the `cd` command to change to the `/Volumes/USB/Unix_and_Perl_course/Code/ directory`.
+Navigate to your home directory, and then use the `cd` command to change to the `/Users/Shared` directory.
 Use tab completion for each directory name.
-This should only take 13 key strokes compared to 41 if you type the whole thing yourself.
+This should take significantly fewer keystrokes then typing it out all manually.

 Another great time-saver is that Unix stores a list of all the commands that you have typed in each login session.
-You can access this list by using the [history][] command or more simply by using the up and down arrows to access anything from your history.
+You can access this list by using the [history][] command or more simply by using the **up and down arrows** to access anything from your history.
 So if you type a long command but make a mistake, press the up arrow and then you can use the left and right arrows to move the cursor in order to make a change.

 [tab complete]: http://en.wikipedia.org/wiki/Command_line_completion
 [history]: http://en.wikipedia.org/wiki/History_(Unix)

 ---

 ## U15: U _can_ touch this [U15]

 The following sections will deal with Unix commands that help us to work with files, i.e. copy files to/from places, move files, rename files, remove files, and most importantly, look at files.
 Remember, we want to be able to do all of these things without leaving the terminal.
 First, we need to have some files to play with.
 The Unix command [touch][] will let us create a new, empty file.
 The touch command does other things too, but for now we just want a couple of files to work with.

+	$ cd /tmp/
+	$ mkdir Work
-	$ cd /Volumes/USB/Unix_and_Perl_course
+	$ cd Work
 	$ touch heaven.txt
 	$ touch earth.txt
-	$ ls Applications
+	$ ls
-	Code	Data	Documentation	earth.txt     heaven.txt
+	earth.txt     heaven.txt

 [touch]: http://en.wikipedia.org/wiki/Command_line_completion